kanbanyte/sepa/assessments/sadrr.md

 However, the system will have to halt when an object is detected and found to obstruct the cobot in completing its task.
 * The fine motor controls for the cobot is already completed and accurate.\
 As such, no development will need to be made to derive and implement transfer functions.
+* The tools and softwares used in the project (i.e. ZED2 Depth Camera, UR5e Robot arm and ROS2) are not subject to change.
+* The types of objects the cobot will interact with are not subject to change.
+* The locations of where the cobot will have to pick up objects is not subject to change.
 * The locations of where the cobot will have to place objects is not subject to change.
 * Objects that are almost identical, such as the PCB parts, will have labels to distinguish between different types, such as the PCB for a barometer vs. a thermometer.